 When to use a fluorocarbon leader line

-Combos rigged with braided main line and a fluorocarbon leader (a length of fluorocarbon tied to the end of the braid) have become one of the most popular setups with anglers.
-This gives you the best of both worlds; you are getting the feel and sensitivity of braided main line, plus the invisibility and stretch from the fluorocarbon leader at the business end.
+Combos rigged with braided main line and a fluorocarbon leader or top shot (a length of fluorocarbon tied to the end of the braid) have become one of the most popular setups with anglers.
+This gives you the best of both worlds; you are getting the feel and sensitivity of non–stretchy braided main line, plus the invisibility and stretch from the fluorocarbon leader at the business end.
 It'll also cast well with the braid forming most of the main line.

-There is a wide range of bass fishing techniques being used with this set up and it’s most commonly seen on light line spinning gear.
+There is a wide range of bass and general fishing techniques being used with this set up and it’s most commonly seen on light line spinning gear.
 Some techniques include drop shot, shakyhead, small swimbaits, wacky rigs and on baitcaster setups flipping, topwater and weedless swimbaits.
 There are many other saltwater and freshwater applications too.

 In general fishing, a fluorocarbon leader is a great option when you need the benefits of braid and fluorocarbon together without the disadvantage of both.
 It’s a great go-to set-up for most types of fishing, freshwater or saltwater, and lots of experienced anglers like this combination for wary fish.

-Choosing the right leader knot for fluorocarbon to braid fishing line
+Choosing the right leader knot for fluorocarbon or mono to braid fishing line

-How to choose the right leader length for your fishing line
+How to choose the best leader length for your fishing line

 Leader lengths all vary depending on what you’re targeting; in super clear water with light line on spinning tackle, we like 20ft / 6m leaders.
 This keeps your braid as far away from the fish as possible, gives you a perfect amount of stretch to keep fish on, and allows you to retie your bait many times before having to tie a new leader.

 This range gives you an idea of the types of leader length we use when bass fishing, and the same general principles apply to other styles of fishing too.
 A mono leader is useful when abrasion resistance is key but visibility isn’t an issue, but fluorocarbon has obvious advantages over mono in many regards as a leader material, the main one being its lack of visibility.

 Good luck out there and happy fishing.